morpho-org/vault-v2/README.md

 Only one address can have this role.

 Some actions of the curator are timelockable (between 0 and 2 weeks).
-Once the timelocked passed, the action can be executed by anyone.
+Once the timelock passed, the action can be executed by anyone.

 It can: